Stewards of God's Grace

 Each fall, St. Paul’s asks every parishioner to make a financial commitment to support the ongoing ministries of church during the coming year.
 If you are new to the church or about to make your first-ever pledge, we hope these questions and answers will be helpful.

-Campaign pledges provide the Vestry with an estimate of expected income essential to the preparation of he church’s annual budget.
+Pledges provide the Vestry with an estimate of expected income essential to the preparation of the church’s annual budget.
 St. Paul’s simply cannot operate and thrive without a reasonable estimate of its financial resources.
 Your pledge reinforces the importance of God and St. Paul’s in your life.
+St. Paul’s does not include non-pledge contributions of the previous year in the budget preparations or the approaching year.
+When non-pledge contributions are received, they are used to supplement the budget for the current year.

 How much should I pledge?